 e.
 There may be rare circumstances when it is necessary to speak to a student during class about his or her behavior.
 Try to do so in a firm and friendly manner, indicating that further discussion can occur after class.
 Public arguments and harsh language must be avoided.

 f.
 A student who persists in disrupting a class may be directed to leave the classroom for the remainder of the class period.
-Whenever possible, prior consultation should be undertaken with the Department Chair, Vice Provost for Undergraduate Education (442-3950), and the Director of the Office of Conflict Resolution & Civic Responsibility (442-5501).
+Whenever possible, prior consultation should be undertaken with the Department Chair, Vice Provost for Undergraduate Education (442-3950), and the Director of Community Standards (442-5501).

 g.
 If a disruption is serious, and other reasonable measures have failed, the class may be adjourned, and the campus police summoned.
 Teachers must not use force or threats of force, except in immediate self-defense.
 Prepare a written account of the incident.
 Identify witnesses for the Campus Police, as needed.

-6. The Office of Conflict Resolution & Civic Responsibility can help by reviewing university disciplinary regulations with you, and meeting with accused students formally or informally.
+6. Community Standards can help by reviewing university disciplinary regulations with you, and meeting with accused students formally or informally.
 It's better to report disruptive incidents to us promptly, even if they seem minor.
 One of our preferred strategies is to develop behavioral contracts with students, so they have clear guidelines about what behavior is expected of them.
 In the most serious cases, we can suspend students immediately, pending disciplinary proceedings, or medical evaluation.
 Our University code of conduct, Community Rights and Responsibilities is available in on our website, www.albany.edu/studentconduct/.
-In addition, of Conflict Resolution & Civic Responsibility has prepared a systematic process for conducting disciplinary conferences with students in the document Introduction to the Disciplinary Process.
+In addition, Community Standards has prepared a systematic process for conducting disciplinary conferences with students in the document Introduction to the Disciplinary Process.